hungngocphat01/sifas-on-pc/readme.md

 To play LLAS with key-binding on Android-x86, root access is required.
 However, LLAS has a built-in root-checker that prevents you from entering the game if your device has root access enabled.
 So firstly, we have to disable that root-checker.

 ***Note: You do not have to follow exactly what this guide tells you.
-From your own knowledge, you can follow the main idea of this guide and do it in another way, for example, with APK Editor***
+From your own knowledge, you can follow the main idea of this guide and do it in another way, for example, with APK Editor right on Android-x86.***

 ### Tools
 * Lastest Java and Java SE Development Kit.